itemiral/WALL-B-Game/README.md

 # WALL-E-Game
-WALL-E Game made on Phaser3 JavaScript Framework
+Made on Phaser 3 Framework of JavaScript   https://phaser.io/phaser3 in collaboration with Yuhao Chen and Yanyao Hu